AntoineSoetewey/datanalyze/content/_index.md

 # Who am I?

 My name is Antoine Soetewey.
-I am a PhD candidate in statistics at UCLouvain (Belgium), passionate about data analysis and the use of R software (together with its multiple extensions) for practical applications.
+I am a PhD researcher in statistics at UCLouvain (Belgium), passionate about data analysis and the use of R software (together with its multiple extensions) for practical applications.

 In parallel with my research, I am [teaching](https://antoinesoetewey.com/teaching/) several courses in statistics, probability and data science at UCLouvain and UNamur.
 I also give [private lessons](https://easystat.be/) and trainings to students and academics.